 Saturday will begin with a hearty breakfast; you will need your strength for all the halyard hauling you’re about to do.
-With the sails raised (weather conditions will dictate how many of the Swan’s 4 sails will be hoisted), enjoy your trip to perhaps Walls, where you may be able to have a look around the island of Vaila, or perhaps if the wind is right you might get as far as Papa Stour, a stunning island on Shetland’s west coast, which boasts a number of awe-inspiring caves, accessible by dinghy if the swell is not too high.
-Spend the evening enjoying the company of your crewmates.
+With the sails raised (weather conditions will dictate how many of the Swan’s 4 sails will be hoisted), enjoy your trip west, around Muckle Flugga, the Ramna Stacks and Fethaland.
+Work your way south west towards Walls where you may want to tie up for the night.

 On Sunday, you will once more put your muscles to good use hoisting the sails, then make your return voyage to Scalloway.
 Perhaps, if the wind is suitable, you could take a dog-leg around Foula to view the spectacular sea-cliffs on Foula’s western coast.
 You will disembark in the late afternoon.

 The public bus service offers good connections for embarkation in Baltasound.
 For more informatoin please view the North Isles Bus Service Leaflet